Pexip Infinity and Skype for Business / Lync integration features

 - when dialed into a Pexip VMR conference, invite other SfB/Lync or external contacts into that same Pexip VMR (this creates a new SfB/Lync meeting which is merged with the existing Pexip VMR)

-- receive and initiate person-to-person calls with standards-based devices.
+- receive and initiate person-to-person calls with standards-based devices, and then optionally add other participants (to escalate to a multipoint SfB meeting).

 The Pexip Distributed Gateway is configured as a series of Call Routing Rules which specify which calls should be interworked and to where.